TinfFoil/AriEmozione/README.md

 ## Set-up and installation
 1. Install Pandas
->aaaaa
+> pip install pandas
 2. Install Numpy
+> pip install numpy
 3. Install Keras
+> pip install Keras
 4. Install sklearn
+> pip install Keras
 5. Download it_core_news_sm so that the tokenizer can function
+> python -m spacy download it_core_news_sm
 6. Install fasttext
+> pip install fasttext
-7. Install fasttext's pre-trained vectors and save it at the right directory path
+7. Download fasttext's pre-trained vectors and save it at the right directory path
+> Download the pre-trained Italian vectors from https://fasttext.cc/docs/en/crawl-vectors.html
+> unzip the file and save it in AAAAAAAAAa

 ## If you wish to cite our paper: